funkyfisch/SensorBoxApp/README.md

 Clone the repository on your machine
 Install Docker and Docker compose
 At the root of the folder, run
 ```
-docker-compose up
+./start-dev.sh
 ```